Duckweed is a tiny single free-floating aquatic perennial weed that grows in nutrient-rich waters and is common in

-Because duckweed grows in nutrient-rich waters, probably the single most important thing you can do to keep duckweed to a
+Duckweed needs nutrient-rich waters to thrive, the most important thing you can do to keep duckweed to a minimum is to reduce

-There aren't any chemical weedkillers available to the public.
-Some garden and water garden retailers are selling a product called
+There aren't any chemical Duckweed-killers available to the public.
+Some garden and water garden retailers stock a product called

 'Duckweed Control' it contains a bacterial culture that removes nutrients from the water to discourage duckweed.
 They say it's safe to use in garden ponds and won't harm any of the

 pondlife, animals including newts and frogs at various stages of development, plus stacks of invertebrates.
 On the label it says "eco friendly" and "frog friendly" and "contains selected bacteria" and "suitable for use in all types of ponds".

 It doesn't have a list of active ingredients, though it does say "wash hands after use" and "keep out of reach of children".

 BEWAREI would be wary of damaging the eco-system in my 'wildlife' ponds.
 I prefer instead

 to control the duckweed By reducing the nutrients naturally as I have explained above.

 Stoppingadding fertilisers for pond plants, they don't need it, fish, frogs, newts

 all pooh in your pond, providing all the fertiliser your pond plants need to keep them healthy.